Gregory Avery-Weir: Early life and education

 Avery-Weir received little formal art training, other than occasional art and cartooning classes while growing up.
 At college they produced a weekly comic in their college newspaper called “The Absolute Sum of All Evil”.

 Career

 Up until 2008, Avery-Weir worked as a web developer for RealEstate.com.
+During 2008 and 2009, Avery-Weir undertook paid work writing for game website GameSetWatch.
 Prior to their fully released games, Avery-Weir developed hobby game projects in Logowriter, HyperCard, DOS batch scripts, Megazeux, and Inform 6 and 7.
+Avery-Weir maintains a blog called Ludus Novus.

 Avery-Weir wrote most of their games in the language ActionScript 3 for the Flash platform.
-Avery-Weir takes responsibility for the graphics, the programming, and the design of the games.
-They funded their work through a bid-based model, where casual gaming portals such as Kongregate or Armor Games bid to sponsor Flash projects in exchange for privileges such as their logo appearing in the final game, site exclusivity, or other benefits.
-Avery-Weir's games are developed start to finish, and then offered up for sponsorship as a complete product.
-Says Avery-Weir, "That means that I get to maintain creative freedom, although it does introduce uncertainty.
-I’m never quite sure if a game is going to get sponsors interested at all."
+Some of Avery-Weir's games have been funded through a bid-based model, whereby companies including Kongregate and Armor Games would bid to sponsor the games following development.

 Influences

-Among the games that Avery-Weir has suggested influence their work is Shadow of the Colossus, Planescape: Torment and Knytt.
-They have also mentioned H. P. Lovecraft as an influence.
+Avery-Weir has stated that Shadow of the Colossus, Planescape: Torment, Knytt, and H. P. Lovecraft have influenced their work.

-Writing

-During 2008 and 2009, Avery-Weir undertook paid work writing for game website GameSetWatch.
-They also maintain a blog on games called Ludus Novus.